Meghan Markle On A Dangerous Path To Becoming ‘Diana 2.0,’ Royal Biographer Claims

 “Though Meghan and Diana were from totally different backgrounds, generations and upbringing, neither were remotely prepared for their royal lives that lay ahead.
 Meghan was red-carpet, not royal family-ready,” he said.

-Paparazzi did follow Diana much further than they are Meghan, though.
-The princess died tragically during a car crash in Paris in 1997 after allegedly attempting to out-run reporters.
+Paparazzi did follow Diana much more closely than they are Meghan.
+The princess died tragically during a car crash in Paris in 1997 after allegedly attempting to outrun reporters.

 It is said that Prince Harry and brother Prince William are now enforcing strict privacy laws to protect their wives from the same danger.

 Joining the royal family ultimately caused a rift between Meghan and her family, which Morton described as the root of much of the negative coverage about the Duchess.
 Diana experienced the same troubles with her own mother.
-Both royals have taken to press offices themselves in an effort to have negative stories denied.
+Both royals have taken to press offices in an effort to have negative stories denied.

 “It is remarkable how these two women, lifetimes and worlds apart, have enjoyed so many Sliding Doors moments,” Morton concluded.